Ría Celestun Biosphere Reserve: Ecology

 The reserve protects extensive mangrove wetlands, part of a mangrove corridor known as the Petenes mangroves which extends along the western shore of the Yucatán Peninsula.
 Freshwater from the peninsula's extensive aquifer has an outlet in the reserve, mixing with the salt waters of the Gulf of Mexico in the wetlands.

 There are coastal dunes, and tropical dry forests in the uplands.

 The reserve is home to large and diverse populations of migratory and resident birds, with over 304 species identified.
 56% of species are year-round residents, 43% are seasonal, and 1% are occasional visitors.
 American flamingoes (Phoenicopterus ruber) are a prominent species, with a population that can reach over 23,000 birds.
 Other bird species present here include the plumbeous kite (Ictinia plumbea) brant goose (Branta bernicla), Muscovy duck (Cairina moschata), piping plover (Charadrius melodus), ocellated turkey (Agriocharis ocellata), Yucatan poorwill (Nyctiphrynus yucatanicus), Yucatan wren (Campylorhynchus yucatanicus), Yucatan jay (Cyanocorax yucatanicus), and orange oriole (Icterus auratus).
 The reserve, together with the adjacent El Palmar State Reserve, is designated an Important bird area.

 Conservation

 The area was designated a biosphere reserve in 2000 by the Mexican government.
 In 2004 UNESCO designated it a biosphere reserve in the international Man and the Biosphere Programme, and in the same year it was designated a wetland of international importance under the Ramsar Convention.

 In 2008 the Mexican government nominated the Ría Celestún and adjacent Los Petenes reserves as a World Heritage Site.

+In Campeche’s Isla Arena, within the reserve, Conservation International Mexico and the National Commission of Natural Protected Areas (CONANP) carried out a pilot community mangrove restoration project aimed at restoring 217 hectares of degraded mangroves, including hydrological restoration to re-establish water flow in affected areas.
+The work has also been described as including channel-digging to restore hydrology after road construction disrupted local water flow through mangrove areas.